gdcc/counter-processor/documentation/step-by-step-install.md

 YEAR_MONTH=2014-01 LOG_NAME_PATTERN="/path/to/my/log/counter_2014-01.log" ./main.py
 </pre>

-### Process January 2014 from two seperate log files for the first and last halves of month
+### Process January 2014 from two separate log files for the first and last halves of month
 <pre>
 # I want to process from logs divided into January 1-15th and January 16-31